 Wild Olive Trees Testimony of Jesus

 The flowers reminded me of Jesus.
 Yellow symbolizes hope.
-The star or cross shape also reminded me of the star when Jesus and born, and of the cross that He would die on for us.
+The star or cross shape also reminded me of the star when Jesus was born and of the cross that He would die on for us.

 Tuesday, October 1, 2024